 GET_PARAMETER

-GET_PARAMETER requests are sent periodically to the VDP as long as the VoD session is active and is used as a form of keep-alive.
-The VDP will terminate a stream if several keep-alives have been missed to free up network resources.
+GET_PARAMETER requests are sent periodically to the Wyre VDP as long as the VoD session is active and is used as a form of keep-alive.
+The Wyre VDP will terminate a stream if several keep-alives have been missed to free up network resources.

-The formal protocol definition which includes the programming API´s that will allow AO VSP to interact with the VDP will be made available during implementation phase to the beneficiary.
+The formal protocol definition which includes the programming API´s that will allow AO VSP to interact with the Wyre VDP will be made available during implementation phase to the beneficiary.

-makes some specific controls during RTSP SETUP request. e.g.: Check: STB-ID on white list; VSA (is correct vs. network discovery), Entitlement-ID is valid.
+Wyre makes some specific controls during RTSP SETUP request. e.g.: Check: STB-ID on white list; VSA (is correct vs. network discovery), Entitlement-ID is valid.

 VoD order and play-back message flow

 At the start of a VoD order (Buy VoD asset), the AOSTB sends a VoD buy request to its own VSP which includes AAA and Rating functions in AO-backend.
-The STB-ID and Asset-ID are added to the asset request by the VSP before it’s sent to the VoD System from AO VSP.
-This communication between VoD and AO VSP occurs over a secured connection by IPSEC, KPI, to provide secure logging of the transaction.
+The STB-ID and Asset-ID are added to the asset request by the VSP before it’s sent to the Wyre VoD System from AO VSP.
+This communication between Wyre VoD and AO VSP occurs over a secured connection by IPSEC, KPI, to provide secure logging of the transaction.

-At side, it is checked if the STB-ID is on white list and if the asset-ID belongs to AO or not.
+At Wyre side, it is checked if the STB-ID is on white list and if the asset-ID belongs to AO or not.
 In case all checks are OK, then the VoD order request is approved and an entitlement is created of which the ID is returned to VSP.

 The VSP can then request stream preparation using RTSP SETUP, including the STB-ID, Entitlement-ID and VoD serving area of the AOSTB.
-The VoD system then verified the validity of the entitlement and network resource reservation is started.
+The Wyre VoD system then verified the validity of the entitlement and network resource reservation is started.

 The resource reservation module will check in its data tables if sufficient capacity is still available to play out the newly ordered stream on the designated Video server and within the VSA where the AO STB that issued the request resides.
 If this check is positive, the reservation is made and the stream preparation is completed and a positive reply is sent to the VSP in the AO Backend, which will on its turn, after having completed the necessary AAA and Rating logic, pass on the answer to the AO STB.

 Now the AO STB can start the play request.
-RTSP PLAY command is used for this and this command is sent via AOVSP to the CDN.
+RTSP PLAY command is used for this and this command is sent via AOVSP to the Wyre CDN.
 Video stream play clearance is now released to the AO STB and it’s possible to send further trick-play commands from this AO STB.
-These are again RTSP PLAY commands and carry the user-interaction via its RCU to via AOVSP.
+These are again RTSP PLAY commands and carry the user-interaction via its RCU to Wyre via AOVSP.

 Restrictions

-The VoD offer does not include any VAS services on VoD like (but not limited to): Asset viewing window entitlement management (24H/48H); SD/HD compatibility check with STB; Bookmarking (AO must manage: restart viewing from bookmark point themselves).
+The Wyre VoD offer does not include any VAS services on VoD like (but not limited to): Asset viewing window entitlement management (24H/48H); SD/HD compatibility check with STB; Bookmarking (AO must manage: restart viewing from bookmark point themselves).

 Value added services on the iDTV return path, like (but not limited to) extended EPG data (2 weeks), STB management and supervision, are not provided.
 As the return path offers a direct IP path between the AO STB and the AO back-end, the AO has the freedom to implement this by its own means.

-will not provide iVoD (possibility to launch a VoD movie from inside an application).
+Wyre will not provide iVoD (possibility to launch a VoD movie from inside an application).
 The AO has the capability to develop this by its own means.

 Operational Procedures